A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Motivation: Incompressible Fluid Simulation with Mixed B.C.s

 The right-hand side of \pr{eqn:poisson} is discretized using the standard MAC divergence finite difference stencil into a vector $\b \in \R^{n_c}$, which also receives contributions from the Neumann boundary.
 Entries of this vector corresponding to cells outside $\fluid$ are removed to form right-hand side vector $\tilde \b \in \R^{n_f}$ of the reduced linear system representing the discrete Poisson equation:

 where $\tilde \x \in \R^{n_f}$ collects the fluid cells' unknown pressure values (a discretization of $p^{n + 1}$).

-The constantly changing domains and boundary conditions of a typical fluid simulation mean traditional preconditioners for \pr{eqn:linear_sys} like multigrid or incomplete Cholesky, as well as direct sparse Cholesky factorizations, need to be \emph{rebuilt at every frame}.
+The constantly changing domains and boundary conditions of a typical fluid simulation mean traditional preconditioners for \pr{eqn:linear_sys} like multigrid or incomplete Cholesky, as well as direct sparse Cholesky factorizations, must be \emph{rebuilt at every time step}.
 This prevents their high fixed costs from being amortized across frames and means they struggle to outperform a highly tuned GPU implementation of unpreconditioned CG.
 This motivates our neural-preconditioned solver which, after training, instantly adapts to arbitrary subdomain shapes encoded in $\image$.